simardeep1792/HadoopCourse/README.md

 * SQL databases generally work with a `Schema on Write` approach.
 That means that we establish our table layout before inserting any data into the database.
 On the other hand, Hive works with a `Schema on Read` layout, where the data is not stored in a `Schema` fashion, but whenever we read it then we convert it to a `Schema`
     * Data is saved without actual structure

+*	Load Data --- Hive takes ownership of the data.
+*	Load Data Local – Hive saves the copy of the data and keep the original untouched
+*	Managed Tables – Hive is taking the ownership of data.
+If you drop the data; the data is gone.
+*	External Tables- Create the external table with location saves the data at some location and keep the original table is untouched.

+Partitions
+•	Can Chain partitions.
+•	Partitions are more like subfolders and store data respective to shards
+•	You can store your data in partitioned subdirectories

 * ![hive-metada](./images/hive-metadata.PNG)
     * Without using Hive view in Ambari, those would be the steps needed to create the "table".